JLandowski904/planera-scheduling-app/README.md

-# Planera - Construction Scheduling App
+# plandango - Construction Scheduling App

 A whiteboard-style scheduling application for design and construction projects, built with React and TypeScript.